IdoRoss/Todo-NestJS-Microservices/README.md

 Now both Microservices are up and running.
 <br>
-You can use attached postman collection to use these apis.<br>
+You can use attached Postman collection to use these apis.
+Postman collection has result examples for all API calls.<br>
-Creating a todo via the postman collection will set its deadline so it will be notified by the notifications microservice
+Creating a todo via the Postman collection will set its deadline so it will be notified by the notifications microservice